You already know that hearing someone say ‘thanks’ feels great. And you probably also know that saying thanks feels pretty darn good too.

-You will better savour the experience, cope with stress and strengthen social relationships (see the research here) and will have increased positive emotions, well-being and health (read more here)
+- You will better savour the experience, cope with stress and strengthen social relationships (see the research) and will have increased positive emotions, wellbeing and health (see the research).

-It encourages you to engage in good deeds to reciprocate the help you have got from others (see the research here)
+- It encourages you to engage in good deeds to reciprocate the help you have got from others (see the research).

-I’d love to hear your thoughts on when you’ve said or received thanks.
+I’d love to hear your thoughts on when you’ve said or received a ‘thanks’.
 Who was it to and what was it for?
-How did you say thank you?
+How did you say ‘thank you’?
 How were you thanked?